glezdiazh/PTML-Nanocatalysts/README.md

 Supporting information files contain the following information:
 MLP model file contains the ANN model in c trained and validated in this paper with the input xls file.
 Supporting Info file SI01.xlsx contains the raw data, PT operators of the different partitions and the results obtained with the different MLR and ANN models.
-Supporting info file SIOO.docx contains the description of the symbols of the Molecular descriptors (Dk), functional variables (Vk) and condition/labelling variables (cj) used in the database, along with Statistical results of the MLR models.
+Supporting info file SI00.docx contains the description of the symbols of the Molecular descriptors (Dk), functional variables (Vk) and condition/labelling variables (cj) used in the database, along with Statistical results of the MLR models.

 # Author Contributions
 A.R.E.: Data curation, Formal Analysis, Investigation, Methodology, Resources, Software, Validation, Visualization, Writing – original draft, Writing – review & editing.